ChyKusuma/nlohmann-json/README.md

 This project is dedicated to the world community as an Open-source Post-quantum blockchain layer 1 project, means anyone can join and contribute based on his/ her passion and skills.
 SPHINX is a blockchain protocol designed to provide secure and scalable solutions in the post-quantum era.

-This repository contains code for the SPHINX Blockchain project, which is a `JSON` module for the SPHINX blockchain framework.
+This repository contains code for the SPHINX JSON project, which is a `JSON` module for the SPHINX blockchain framework.

 ## Components